s3131212/Simple-IRC-Logbot/README.md

 The above request may return the full chat data in JSON.

 Additional parameters:
-*   channel
+*   `channel`
 	String
 	To specify a channel.
 Make sure that the `#` sign is converted into `%23`.
-*   username
+*   `username`
 	String
 	To specify an user.
-*   start
+*   `start`
 	UNIX Timestamp
 	To specify the earliest time, will drop all message before this time.
-You must also specify the 'end' parameter.
+You must also specify the `end` parameter.
-*   end
+*   `end`
 	Unix Timestamp
 	To specify the latest time, will drop all message after this time.
-You must also specify the 'start' parameter.
+You must also specify the `start` parameter.

 Note that you must specify channel or username or both.